oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_image_facts_module.rst

                 <td>on success</td>
                 <td>
                                             <div>A user-friendly name for the image.
 It does not have to be unique, and it&#x27;s changeable.
 Avoid entering confidential information.</div>
-                                            <div>You cannot use an Oracle-provided image name as a custom image name.</div>
+                                            <div>You cannot use a platform image name as a custom image name.</div>
                                             <div>Example: `My custom Oracle Linux image`</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>